osber1/registration-form/README.md

 With this app you can register and get confirmation email.

+# Mail service

-# To start mail server use "npm install -g maildev" and then "maildev"
+To start mail server use "npm install -g maildev" for the first time, and then just run "maildev"